Radulfus/TM1638/README.md

 This project claims the development of a driver in AVR assembly language.

-Under Linux you can checkout the project as follows:
+Under Linux you can clone the project as follows:

 > git clone https://github.com/Radulfus/TM1638.git

+If you want to clone the sAVR branch please use:

+> git clone https://github.com/Radulfus/TM1638.git  --branch sAVR

 Assemble: